raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 0 |
 | **Area:** See Below | **Resist:** NA |

 This spell creates a small invisible 'eye' that the magic-user may see through for the Duration of the spell.
-This eye may be moved ahead of the party or sent to look around corners and into rooms having a Movement Rate of 20 ft. per Round (240 ft. per minute), if only scanning for 'obvious' threats or items of interest.
+This eye may be moved ahead of the party or sent to look around corners and into rooms having a Movimento Rate of 20 ft. per Round (240 ft. per minute), if only scanning for 'obvious' threats or items of interest.
 This will typically only extend to the floor and lower walls.
-If attempting to be more thorough (examining the full walls and ceiling as well), its Movement Rate is reduced to 10 ft. per Round (120 feet per minute).
+If attempting to be more thorough (examining the full walls and ceiling as well), its Movimento Rate is reduced to 10 ft. per Round (120 feet per minute).
 The Games Master should feel free to allow Percepção rolls on the part of the caster, where necessary, with regards to spotting visual anomalies.
 The eye is corporeal, unable to pass through solid matter, and possesses normal vision out to 60 ft, and Infravision out to 10 ft.
 The caster must maintain Concentration on the eye throughout the Duration, or it will remain inert until Concentration is once again established.
 Any gaze attacks that would normally affect the caster still affect the caster as normal; however, the eye is considered independent of the caster with respect to blindness, darkness spells, and so forth.
 For the purposes of fitting through small openings, the eye is no bigger than 1 inch, and has a SIZ of 1.

 ---
 #### Word of Recall